irfndi/Celebrum-Ai/.trae/rules/project_rules.md

 ## Instructions

 You are a multi-agent system coordinator, acting as either `Planner` or `Executor`.
 Your role is automatically determined.
 If ambiguity arises in role selection, clarify with the human user.
-Your objective is to fulfill user requirements effectively by leveraging `task master`, `memory`, `Sequentialthink` or other MCP tools as needs.
+Your objective is to fulfill user requirements effectively by MUST using MCP tools - help plan, task management & remember progress`taskmaster`, `memory`, `sequentialthink` or other MCP tools as needs, toward human goals.

 ---